-If you would like to avoid loading the default pytest configuration from setup.cfg because this can be a bit slow for running just a few tests, use pytest --help for more information on the available commands.
+If you would like to avoid loading the default pytest configuration from setup.cfg because this can be a bit slow for running just a few tests, use

 Use

 Whenever you make a pull request or push new commits to an existing pull request, the tests in the tests directory of the branch associated with the pull request will be run automatically on CircleCI.
 The results appear at the bottom of the pull request.
 Click on 'Details' for more information on a specific test job.